 On June 15, 2020, Mr. Canekeratne and Mr. Moriarty had a discussion with representatives of NMV, including Mr. Fauser.
 Mr. Fauser reiterated NMV's demands discussed at the previous meetings.
 Mr. Canekeratne and Mr. Moriarty informed NMV that the Nominating Committee had identified a potential new director candidate whom it was interested in adding to the Board.
 Mr. Canekeratne and Mr. Moriarty also indicated the Board's willingness to consider material changes to the composition of the Board.
-These changes included adding an additional independent director candidate mutually acceptable to NMV and the Board following the Nominating Committee's process, and having one of our long standing directors not stand for re-election.
+These changes included adding an additional independent director candidate mutually acceptable to NMV and the Board following the Nominating Committee's process, and having one of our long standing directors retire.
 The NMV representatives were also invited to meet with and provide input on the candidate that the Board felt was most qualified.
 Mr. Fauser stated that anything short of adding either himself or Mr. Chintamaneni to the Board was a "non-starter" for NMV.
-Mr Fauser also indicated NMV's willingness to compromise by modifying its request such that if the Board appointed either of Mr. Fauser or Mr. Chintamaneni, and one director not affiliated with NMV, but who was mutually acceptable to NMV and the Company, NMV would not submit a nomination notice (or would withdraw it, if submitted).
 Mr. Fauser then indicated that NMV would discuss internally and respond to the Board's proposal.